Nikon D5 vs Panasonic FZ1000 II

-Both the D5 and the FZ1000 II are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is the Nikon D5 better than the Panasonic FZ1000 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.72x vs 0.70x).